statechannels/go-nitro/protocols/readme.md

 - "updating" objectives by passing events to their `Update(event)` function (an updated copy is returned)
 - "cranking" objectives by calling `Crank()` (side effects are returned)
 - executing side effects

-There is a [hidden folder](./.adr) in this directory containing architectural design records (ADRs).